adscorp100/mdhomecarebuild/src/content/blog/functional-capacity-assessment-report-example-what-a-good-one-looks-like.md

 Looking for a clear example of a functional capacity assessment report?
 You're in the right place.
 This guide won't just show you what a good report looks like—it will break down each section, explain why it's crucial for your NDIS plan, and give you the confidence to navigate your assessment process.

+> **Prepare for Your FCA:** Before your assessment, use our free [FCA Prep Checklist](/tools/fca-prep-checklist) to make sure you're fully prepared.
+Know what to bring, what to expect, and how to get the best outcome.

 A Functional Capacity Assessment (FCA) report is one of the most important documents you can have in your NDIS journey.
 It provides the NDIS with a detailed picture of your functional capacity, the impact of your disability, and the supports you need to live a better life.
 A *good* report can be the key to unlocking the right level of funding.

 ## What is a Functional Capacity Assessment?